ReproNim/neurodocker/docs/user_guide/installation.rst

 ---

 Neurodocker can also be installed with :code:`pip`.
 This is useful if you want to use the Neurodocker Python API.
-We recommend to installing in a virtual environment.
+Python 3.7 or newer is required.

 .. code-block:: bash